hashicorp/terraform-provider-google/website/docs/r/cloud_run_v2_service.html.markdown

   (Optional)
   Determines whether CPU should be throttled or not outside of requests.

+* `startup_cpu_boost` -
+  (Optional)
+  Determines whether CPU should be boosted on startup of a new container instance above the requested CPU threshold, this can help reduce cold-start latency.

 <a name="nested_ports"></a>The `ports` block supports:

 * `name` -